BBBThunda/snaarf-app/README.md

 The application can be run in two ways:

 ### Docker Setup (Recommended)
+If you're using Docker, this is all you need installed on your local machine
 - Docker Engine or Docker Desktop
 - Docker Compose

 Note: Docker Desktop includes both Docker and Docker Compose and is recommended for Windows and macOS users.
 Linux users typically use Docker Engine directly, which requires separate installation of Docker Compose.

-### Manual Setup (Not Actively Supported - check dockerfile for most up-to-date dependencies)
+### Manual Environment Setup (Not Actively Supported - check dockerfile for most up-to-date dependencies)
+Double-check `/container/snaarf-app.dockerfile` and `/docker-compose.yml` `image` properties for the required versions
-- Debian 12.10 or Windows
+- Debian 12.10 (or compatible distro) or Windows
+- Redis 7 (for session management)
-- PostgreSQL 14 (with user/db created)
+- PostgreSQL 14 (with user/db created - see below)
 - Python 3.10.12
 - pip 22.0.2

-- pytest 7.4.2
-- Redis (for session management)
+Don't run `pip install` just yet.
+See the `Install Python and App Dependencies` section below.

 #### Database